ArcaneArts/CurseJava/README.md

 # Curse

 "It's right there!
-I can literally see it, I can read it, why can't I change it?"
+I can literally see it, I can read it, why the hell can't I change it?"

 "Why the fuck did they make this final?"